sections in the article

 Get a basic understanding of what PIM is and how a PIM can help you improve product information management, by reading this article.

 Basic inriver terms

-The add-on functionalities can be added to your licence to enhance your product enrichment process.
+The add-on functionalities can be added to your license to enhance your product enrichment process.
 These are Planner, Content Store, Supplier Onboarding, Print, and Contribute.

 The Control Center is the back-end part of inriver's PIM solution, accessed by admins or super users.
 This is where your Elastic Data Model is set up.

-There are four inriver core functionalities included in your licence; Supply, Enrich, Plan & Release, and Publish.
+There are four inriver core functionalities included in your license; Supply, Enrich, Plan & Release, and Publish.